 Elective Share: Know Your Options If Your Spouse Disinherits You

-Elective Share Will Help You Receive Your Legal Fair Share
+Elective Share Will Help You Receive Your Legal Fair Share of the Decedent’s Estate

 The elective share law is designed to protect the rights of widows and widowers who learned that they have received very little or nothing after their spouse died.
 North Carolina has an elective share law that will help you avoid spousal disinheritance, allowing you to claim a portion of the estate regardless of what the will says.